Press Release: Epson™ Direct To Film Replacement Ink

 Thanks to advancements in printing technologies, there is a ground-breaking process that rivals DTG printing and is a perfect cost-effective upgrade for any garment customization business.

-What is Direct to Film printing?
+What is DTF printing?

 Direct to Film printing is a technology that allows users to print designs onto special films.
 These films are then transferred onto a garment of choice using an adhesive and can last as long as silkscreen prints.
 Similar to most heat transfer processes; a quality printer and heat press are necessary for maximizing this process.